klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--no-err-build-exists`` is given.
 If the :term:`buildtag` is not given as an option, the program generates a :term:`buildtag` in the form "AUTO-nnn".
 A new :term:`build` is created according to the :term:`modulespecs`.
-Your modulespecifications must be *complete* and *exact* meaning that all :term:`dependencies` are included and all :term:`modules` are specified with exactly a single :term:`version`.
+Your module specifications must be *complete* and *exact* meaning that all :term:`dependencies` are included and all :term:`modules` are specified with exactly a single :term:`version`.
 Use command "build try" in order to create :term:`module` specifications that can be used with command "build new".
 This